zekaouinoureddine/MedQSum/README.md

 ## Getting Started
 #### Repository Cloning
+To get started, clone the repository to your environment using the following command:

 ```bash
 git clone https://github.com/zekaouinoureddine/MedQSum.git
 ```

 #### Requirements
 Ensure that you have Python 3 installed, along with the necessary dependencies.
 You can install the dependencies using the provided requirements.txt file:

 ```bash
 pip install -r requirements.txt
 ```